Skip to content

 @print "Lorem ipsum" !waitInput

-@char Felix.Happy pos:75 !wait
+@char Felix.Happy pos:75 wait!

-@print "dolor sit amet."
+@print " dolor sit amet." !reset

 To actually print square brackets within generic text line, escape them with backslashes, eg: